14/03/2026

 • Damping Off: Seedlings suddenly collapse at the soil line and die.
 It's caused by fungal pathogens in overly wet, poorly drained soil.

 In the UK, slugs and snails are most active in damp conditions, often at dawn and dusk, and can decimate young seedlings in vertical planters overnight.
-So, regular checks are absolutely crucial!
+So, regular checks are absolutely crucial.
 For more general tips on keeping your vertical garden in tip-top shape, why not explore our other guides on the SolisStrata blog?

 Organic Pest Control: Your First Line of Defence